nodefluxio/vortex/docs/metadata.rst

     model : onnx.ModelProto = embed_model_property(model,model_props)

-Note that the model above is already an onnx model, and `embed_model_property` also expects onnx model.
+Note that the model above is already an onnx model, and :py:mod:`~vortex.runtime.onnx.graph_ops.embed_model_property.embed_model_property` also expects onnx model.
 This may be useful when one wants to use model defined on other framework. since most deep learning also support exporting to onnx.